red-hat-data-services/llm-d-routing-sidecar/README.md

 $ ./bin/llm-d-routing-sidecar -port=8000 -vllm-port=8001 -connector=nixlv2
 ```

-3. Send a request
+3. Send a request.

-Finally, in another terminal, send a chat completions requests to the router proxy on port 8000 and tell it to use the prefiller on port 8002:
+Finally, in another terminal, send a chat completions request to the router proxy on port 8000 and tell it to use the prefiller on port 8002:

 ```
 $ curl  http://localhost:8000/v1/completions \